rundsk/dsk/README.md

 To run the unit tests use `make test`, to run the benchmarks use `make bench`, for performance profiling run `make profile`.

-When updating the files of the builtin frontend, the file `frontend_vfsdata.go` also needs to be remade.
+When updating the files of the built-in frontend, the file `frontend_vfsdata.go` also needs to be remade.
 Run `make frontend_vfsdata.go` to do so.
 The file is provided to make DSK go gettable.